kubewarden/helm-charts/charts/README.md

 $ helm uninstall -n kubewarden kubewarden-crds
 ```

-The command removes all the Kubernetes components associated with the chart, all
+The commands removes all the Kubernetes components associated with the chart, all
 policy servers and their policies, and deletes the release along with the release
 history.